tomayac/blogccasion/posts/2023/04/getting-my-domain-tomayac-de-back.md

 For some nostalgic reason a couple of days ago, I decided to see if I could get my domain back.
 So I emailed André out of the blue based on the [imprint of `linux-abos.de`](https://www.linux-abos.de/impressum/) and asked him how much it would cost to transfer `tomayac.de` back to me, and what happened next is just the nicest story.

-André kindly offered to sell it back to me for a back link and the price he originally payed for the domain, that is 12€, plus 1€ for his tax advisor, since, turns out, domains are fixed assets.
+André kindly offered to sell it back to me for the price he originally payed for the domain, that is 12€, plus 1€ for his tax advisor, since, turns out, domains are fixed assets.
 Before I even had a chance to pay him, he sent me the auth code.
 I ended up sending him 25€ as a **thank you** after successfully moving the domain to [Google Domains](https://domains.google/).

 ![Google Domains admin panel showing the DNS section of the domain tomayac.de being edited.](/images/google-domains.png)